High-dimensional maximum-entropy phase space tomography using normalizing flows: Maximum entropy tomography

-\end{widetext} for an increasing sequence of penalty parameters $\mu$.
+for an increasing sequence of penalty parameters $\mu$.
 Here, $D[{g}_k(\vect{u}_{k_\parallel}), \tilde{g}_k(\vect{u}_{k_\parallel})]$ is a non-negative number quantifying the discrepancy between the measured and simulated projections, which we choose to be the Kullback-Leibler (KL) divergence.
-Although exact solutions may require $\mu \rightarrow \infty$, approximate solutions obtained with finite $\mu$ are often sufficient.\footnote{More sophisticated Augmented Lagrangian (AL) methods \cite{Loaiza_2016, Basir_2023} are available to stabilize the optimization and avoid large penalty parameters, but we did not see significant improvements using AL in our numerical experiments.} This approach requires a parameterization of $\rho(\vect{x})$.
-Direct parameterizations require 6D integration or Monte Carlo sampling to compute the distribution's entropy and projections.
-Indirect parameterizations instead define
+Exact solutions may require $\mu \rightarrow \infty$, but approximate solutions obtained with finite $\mu$ are often sufficient.

+The above approach requires us to represent the distribution using a finite set of parameters, $\vect{\theta}$.
+Grid-based representations become expensive when $n \geq 4$.
+An attractive alternative is to directly predict the value of $\rho(\vect{x})$ up to a normalization constant; however, computing the distribution's entropy (Eq.~\eqref{eq:entropy}) and projections (Eq.~\eqref{eq:simulated-projections}) would require expensive integration or Monte Carlo sampling.
+We might instead define the distribution indirectly via the transformation